-CREP is a resource to help farmer meet their conservation goals, particularly those who till or graze land along rivers and streams.
+CREP is a resource to help farmers meet their conservation goals, particularly those who till or graze land along rivers and streams.

 CREP pays landowners to install filter strips along waterways or to return continually flooded fields to wetlands while leaving the remainder of the adjacent land in agricultural production.
 The size of land put into CREP varies, and can be a strip as narrow as 30 feet with no minimum acreage size.
 This allows farmers to enroll land as needed and leave the remainder for farming.
 Enrollment options either a 15-year agreement or a perpetual easement.

 CREP financial incentives of CREP include:

 Upfront incentive payments